 After successful completion of this course students are expected to be able to:

 - analyse the effect of different nutrients provided by plants on human health;

 - explain how and why plants produce compounds that affect health;

-- interpret the direct and indirect effects of these compounds on the human body;
+- practice techniques to analyse the presence and effects of plant compounds on health;

 Each component needs a minimum mark of 5.5 to pass.

 |Verplicht voor:||BPW||Plant Sciences||BSc||A: Spec.
 A - Plant Genomics and Health||3WD|